dd32/td-gh-ex/readme.txt

 == Changelog ==

+    1.1.4
+    * Privacy Policy link and WP Comment Cookies Consent features were added for WordPress 4.9.6 installation

     1.1.3
     * Replaced lightslider with owl-carousel for slider
     * Added minified files for all js and css